The Hybrid Shop's New CEO Discusses Company's Future

 The Hybrid Shop (THS) started with a simple franchise-based model.
 Businesses paid a fee to partner with THS and were provided with a turnkey program allowing them to service alternative-fueled vehicles.
 Additionally, they were promoted by THS’ marketing team and received an exclusive territory to remove competition.

-However, the Currys experienced a legal dispute with their technology provider in 2017, which, in addition to several other issues, led to the program capping out at nearly 40 shops and the Currys selling the company to Martin Kruszelnicki, also the former owner of 405 Auto in Santa Monica, Calif.
+However, the Currys experienced a legal dispute with their technology provider in 2017, which, in addition to several other issues, led to the program capping out at only 30-something shops and the Currys selling the company to Martin Kruszelnicki, also the former owner of 405 Auto in Santa Monica, Calif.

 “Hybrid and electric vehicles are the future … and the future is here already,” Kruszelnicki says.

 After taking over THS, Kruszelnicki has completely revamped the company.
 Ratchet+Wrench recently sat down with Kruszelnicki to discuss the program changes and why he believes his tenure will have a different result for shops questioning the viability of EV repair.